eduardojaime/COMP3033WebFrameworksAndAPIs/lesson01/README.md

 ### Part 2 Consuming an API from the directory

 - Search for Weather Unlocked Local Weather in the directory
-    - Alternatively, use the direct link https://www.programmableweb.com/api/weather-unlocked-local-weather
+    - Alternatively, use the direct link https://www.weatherunlocked.com/products/weather-api/overview
-- Scroll down to the Versions section
-    - Click on the version with status Recommended
-    - Scroll down to Summary - Specs
-    - Identify the following
+    - Read the description and pricing tabs
-        - API Endpoint
-        - API Portal Home Page
-        - SSL Support
-        - Authentication Model
-        - Architectural Style
-        - Supported Request Formats
-        - Supported Response Formats
-        - Is this an unofficial API?
     - Click on the API Portal Home Page link
         - Alternatively, use the direct link https://developer.weatherunlocked.com/localweather
         - Click on the Documentation tab